phoenixway/obsidian-ai-forge/README.md

-# About.
+# Robin-AI.
+## 🔹 Description
 Author's personal assitant in Obsidian.
-## 🔹 Description
 **Obsidian Virtual Assistant** is a plugin for Obsidian that integrates an intelligent personal assistant to automate routine tasks, organize notes, and work with the locally running Ollama language model.

 ## 🚀 Features